solongkuku/Jovian-Database/README.md

 # Jovian-Database

 ## Team Members
-Avin Mendiratta
+Avin Mendiratta\n
-Kunal Kulkarni
+Kunal Kulkarni\n
-Moinak Mondal
+Moinak Mondal\n

 ## Project Description
 The project shows how a database can be leveraged in Java Application to handle magnitude and variety of information pertaining to the qualitative and quantitative  aspects of a real or fictional objects.